k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 In general, data provisioning can be divided to two main parts:
 -   Data provisioning request created by a [TDM task](/articles/101_test_data_management/02_tdm_glossary.md#task).
 The TDM task is created by a user via the TDM GUI and is saved in the TDM DB.
 The TDM task specifies the **what** and **when** details of the data request:
-    - **What**, Business Entity to be provisioned like Customer, Employee, Order or Product.
-Source and target environments.
-Subset of entities like Sync mode.
+    - **What**, Business Entity to be provisioned like Customer, Employee, Order or Product, source and target environments, subset of entities, and general request parameters like Sync mode.
     - **When**, When the task needs to be executed.
 Execute by request or, setting scheduling parameters to execute the task periodically.
 -   Task execution, a task can be executed manually via the **TDM GUI** or periodically via the **TDM Scheduler** process based on predefined scheduling parameters.